-Get details on what to expect and how to prepare for Virtual DO Day 2021.
+Get details on what to expect and how to prepare for DO Day 2022.

-This year’s DO Day, taking place virtually March 7-8, 2021, will not only engage members of the osteopathic community with lawmakers, but also provide professional development and advocacy training that will help you take your career to the next level.
+This year’s DO Day, taking place April 23-27, 2022, will not only engage members of the osteopathic community with lawmakers, but also provide professional development and advocacy training that will help you take your career to the next level.
 Get all of the answers to your questions below.

 All conference sessions are listed in Eastern Standard Time.

 Registration is now open.
 Everyone must register to access the DO Day platform.
 There is no single-day registration available.

 Cancellations/Refunds: a full refund will be refunded if the cancellation request is received by Feb.
 5. After Feb.
 5, a refund less a $75 processing fee will be refunded.
 All categories at a $35 fee will not receive the refund after Feb.
 5.

 Registration fees are below:

 The Speaker and moderator access are the same as attendees and will have all the same access and links as attendees.
 Speakers and Moderators will access their presentations the same as an attendee.
 There is not a unique access link, waiting room, or anything different for speakers.
 Speakers/moderators are encouraged to enter their sessions 5-10 minutes before the scheduled start time.

 Registration includes access to two days of CME programming and Congressional meetings with over 5 hours of programming available during the conference and seven days post-conference.
 The registration fee permits you to attest up to 8.5 AMA-PRA and AOA Category 1-A credits.